isomerpages/moe-sst/_house-of-leaders/About House of Leaders.md

 *We will do our best in ensuring the continuous growth of our school.*

+*We will be exemplary in our discipline and behaviour, to set the standards for all generations to come.*

+*We will.*

 Pioneer Batch of Student Leaders (2013)

 ***